JesterXL/hm-doc/README.md

 Email us, we're here to help!
 ```

 Notice the weird, double squiggly braces with `#hmdoc` in the middle under the API section.
 That's our custom Handlebars function.
 When you convert Handlebars to Markdown, it'll replace those weird tags with all your API documentation.
-If we save this file `README_template.hbs`, we'll then run our `hm-docs` command like so:
+If we save this file `README_template.hbs`, we'll then run our `hm-doc` command like so:

-`hm-docs -f ./src/**/*.js -t README_template.hbs -o README.md`
+`hm-doc -f ./src/**/*.js -t README_template.hbs -o README.md`

 If we run that, then open it up, it'll render close to this: